The product you are looking for could not be found.

 Serve and enjoy!!!

 Chef's Tip: When removing the sweet potatoes from the campfire, be sure to tap them on the edge of the pit to shake off any hot coals.
 Handle with care as they will be very hot!
-Desired doneness for the lamb chops is medium rare to medium.
+Desired doneness for the lamb loin chops is medium rare to medium.
 Overcooking the chops can make them tough